-Attributes: dir [] os:directory] srcdir [ps:directory]
+Attributes: dir [] ps:directory] srcdir ? [ps:directory]

 This source element type is used to copy a directory from the source location to the destination location.
 All included subdirectories will also copied.
 The optional attribute srcdir ist used for directories that are located in a different place in the source hierarchy and/or have a different name.